 Artificial trans fats are the types most people are familiar with — and they can be very damaging to your health.

 Artificial trans fats are largely illegal now, but manufacturers still find ways to hide them in products by exploiting loopholes in nutrition labeling.

 You may still find trans fats in the following ingredients:

 - Mass-produced cookies

 - Increased risk of cancer

-- Reduced HDL cholesterol and increased LDL cholesterol
+- Reduced HDL cholesterol and increased LDL, or bad cholesterol